-Over the last 5 years, large numbers of participants have been continually accessing programmes related to diabetes type 2, cardiac, COPD, and dementia as shown in (Figure 6) (Table 7).
-However, across the programme types, the reduction in participants reflects the impact of COVID-19 on these services.
-Due to the impact of COVID-19 on programme scheduling in 2019/20, 2020/21, and also likely in 2021/22, and subsequent resource issues experienced by organisations in submitting complete returns, extreme caution should be taken when comparing 2019/20 to 2021/22 against previous trend data, with the below figures included for illustrative purposes.
+Over the last 5 years, large numbers of participants have been continually accessing programmes related to type 2 diabetes, cardiac, COPD, and dementia as shown in (Figure 6; Table 7).
+However, across the programme types, the reduction in participants from 2019/20 reflects the impact of COVID-19 on these services.